feathersui/feathersui-starling/README.md

 * At this time, the components do not have default skins.
 All skins need to be set manually, and you're likely to see runtime errors if certain skins are omitted.

 * In most cases any Starling display object is acceptable as a skin.
-However, the `ToggleSwitch` control requires the use of `scrollRect`, which isn't currently available in Starling.
-Subclasses of `Sprite` and `Image` are included with working (but probably somewhat incomplete) implementations of `scrollRect`.
+However, the `ToggleSwitch` control works best with skins that supports `scrollRect` (it's not required, but recommended).
+Starling's core display objects do not implement `scrollRect` at this time.
+Subclasses of `Sprite` and `Image` with basic (but somewhat incomplete) implementations are included with Foxhole.

 * Bitmap fonts are required for all text displayed in these UI controls.
 Use `BitmapFontTextFormat` to customize the text styles. `BitmapFont` from Starling has been subclassed to add the missing `base` property defined in `*.fnt` files.

 * An Ant build script is included.
 Add files `sdk.local.properties` to override the location of the Flex SDK and `build.local.properties` to override the locations of the required third-party libraries.

+* If the currently limited documentation doesn't answer any questions you may have, feel free to ask on the [Official Foxhole Q&A thread on the Starling Forums](http://forum.starling-framework.org/topic/official-foxhole-components-qa).